Skip to content

 • Network access (open by default).

-• Sanitized runtime environment (not full shell env by default).
+• Sanitized runtime environment (not full shell env by default; preserves SDKROOT, EDITOR, and VISUAL when set).

 • SSH metadata read support (~/.ssh/config, ~/.ssh/known_hosts) for git-over-ssh workflows.